yunohinfo/yunohinfo.github.io/_posts/2025-04-20-intelligent-investor.md

 ---

 *Have you read *The Intelligent Investor*?
-Share your thoughts with us in the comments below, or reach out to us on [social media](#).
+Share your thoughts with us in the comments below, or reach out to us on [X](https://twitter.com/yunoh_info).
 Stay curious, and keep learning!*